ryansaballa/texostudio/projects/a-fresh-look-for-future-leaders-in-education.md

 Tyndale University is a Christian university in Toronto offering a wide range of programs at the undergraduate, seminary & graduate levels.
 Tyndale's Bachelor of Education (BEd) program is a unique program that accelerates the process to become a certified teacher in Ontario over 16 consecutive months.

 ## Purpose of the Redesign and Goal
 The Bachelor of Education is a unique program among all other Bachelor programs at Tyndale University.
-There was a need for a website redesign for all sections with a main priority to lead with a story on the main home page.
+The purpose of the redesign was to lead with a compelling story and path for potential students to explore by streamlining the admissions program track information to increase student applications.

 {% ImageWrapper images[0].src, images[0].alt %}